lammps/lammps/doc/src/compute_sna_atom.rst

 *quadraticflag* is on, it also affects *snad/atom* and *snav/atom*\ .

-The keyword *quadraticflag* determines whether or not the quadratic analogs to the bispectrum quantities are generated.
+The keyword *quadraticflag* determines whether or not the quadratic combinations of bispectrum quantities are generated.
 These are formed by taking the outer product of the vector of bispectrum components with itself.
 See section below on output for a